top of page

-In order to describe my work I should first describe myself.
+In order to describe my work, I should first describe myself.
 I am a child of physicists, who grew up in San Francisco’s Bay Area during the height of the Silicon Valley technological boom.
 Science, in a way, was my religion growing up, I always turned to it when I had questions needing answers.
-When asked how I ended up an artist I often find myself drawing similarities between science and art.
+When asked how I ended up as an artist I often find myself drawing similarities between science and art.
 I believe art and science are both explorations of observations and ideas, art is just lucky enough to be limitless.

-In my work, I often create glass and mixed media sculptures, some of which incorporate viewer reactive robotics and organic materials.
+In my work, I create glass and mixed media sculptures, some of which incorporate viewer reactive robotics and organic materials.
 I am often inspired by new scientific discoveries and try to depict them for my viewers.
 My own social commentary is often present and shown by depicting stories and possible scenarios.
-By sticking with these themes, my work often resembles science fiction novels, and tells cautionary tales of future societies when modern concerns have been escalated.
+By sticking with these themes, my work often resembles science fiction novels and tells cautionary tales of future societies when modern concerns have been escalated.

 I attended San Francisco State University and received my Bachelor's in Fine Art in 2011.
 Currently, I reside in North Carolina.
 Here, I worked as the Artistic Director at The Olio in Winston-Salem North Carolina for six years, a 501c3 non-profit focusing on educating teens and young adults with glass blowing and business skills.

 Currently, I work part-time as a Gallery Assistant at Starworks in Star, NC.
 I co-own Sarah and Day with my business/life partner Day and support myself selling my work.